angr/angr-doc/docs/states.md

 ## Accessing Data

 The data that's stored in the state (i.e., data in registers, memory, temps, etc) is stored as an internal *expression*.
 This exposes a single interface to concrete (i.e., `0x41414141`) and symbolic (i.e., "whatever the user might input on stdin") expressions.
 In fact, this is the core of what enables angr to analyze binaries *symbolically*.
 However, this complicates matters by not exposing the actual *value*, if it's concrete, directly.
-For example, if you try the above examples, you will see that the type that is printed is a `claripy.A` type, which is the internal expression representation.
-Claripy is the solution backend for SimuVEX, and we'll discuss it in more detail later.
+For example, if you try the above examples, you will see that the type that is printed is a [claripy AST](claripy.md), which is the internal expression representation.
 For now, you might want to know how to get the actual values out of these expressions.

 ```python
 # get the integer value of the content of rax: